VKCOM/statshouse/website/docs/overview/concepts.md

 This means that the number of events is 6, and the values are sampled—as if the original `value` was `[1, 1, 2, 2, 3, 3]`

-### Tag-level budgeting ("Fair key tags")
+### Tag-level budgeting ("Fair tags")

-Tag-level budgeting ("Fair key tags") is for communal metrics that receive data from many services.
+Tag-level budgeting ("Fair tags") is for communal metrics that receive data from many services.
-The ["Fair key tags" feature](../guides/edit-metrics.md#fair-key-tags) allows you to allocate metric resources fairly — accordingly to the tag values, e.g., services.
+The ["Fair tags" feature](../guides/edit-metrics.md#fair-key-tags) allows you to allocate metric resources fairly — accordingly to the tag values, e.g., services.

 #### Tag-level budgeting: disabled